swaywm/wlroots-rs/how-to-make-a-wayland-compositor/src/hello_world_analyze.md

 Once the `Compositor` is set up then `run` can be called.
 This will put it in the main Wayland event loop listening for events and dispatching to the callbacks.
 It will keep running until `wlroots::terminate` is called.
-Since thi s is never call it in this compositor it won't happen until it's kill it via a signal.
+Since this is never call it in this compositor it won't happen until it's kill it via a signal.